SilkRose/Pony/stories/deternal/deternal.md

 I need to leave, she thought.

 Twilight couldn't stop her tears.
-She leaned down and hugged Rarity gently, one last time.
+She leaned down and hugged Rarity gently one last time.
 "I… I'm so sorry, Rarity.
 I have to go… I can't watch."

 Rarity's eyes were already closed, but she had a knowing smile.

 With that, Twilight teleported away.
-The only remnants she left behind were the few tears that managed to fall off her face before she teleported and were now hitting the floor.
+The only remnants she left behind were the few tears that had fallen from her face just before she vanished, now hitting the floor.

 ***

 Twilight appeared in Pinkie's bedroom at Sugarcube Corner.
 She lay down in Pinkie's bed and prepared to die.

 It felt different this time.
 Her heartbeat slowed, and she felt lethargic.
-She closed her eyes and kept feeling more and more tired with each passing moment.
+She closed her eyes, feeling more and more tired with each passing moment.

-Unlike the previous time, this time she didn't just pass out.
-She felt the entire thing as she slowly died with Rarity.
-Her life passed in front of her eyes as the last thing she saw.
+Unlike the previous time, she didn't simply pass out.
+She felt everything as she slowly died alongside Rarity.
+Her life passed in front of her eyes - the last thing she saw.

 Rarity had died, and so had Twilight Sparkle.

 ***

-Twilight followed Pinkie into Applejack's home in Sweet Apple Acres.
+Twilight followed Pinkie into Applejack's home at Sweet Apple Acres.
 The two met Applejack in her living room and sat down on her couch.
 Applejack looked up at them as a single tear escaped her eye.

 Applejack spoke up.
 "Hello, Twilight, Pinkie."